Pilot Awards to Understand and/or Reduce Health Disparities

 All applicants are encouraged to meet with the Center for Reducing Health Disparities’ Community-Based Research Consult Service prior to submitting an application.

-Regional technical assistance sessions will be held on the following dates: (To be Announced)
+Regional technical assistance sessions will be held on:

 Requests may be made for up to $50,000 in total (direct and indirect) costs paid over 1 year.
 The budget may not include salary support for the early stage investigator.